 The park has over 10 miles of hiking trails, including an extremely difficult backcountry trail.
 There’s also the main trail leading to the 9 canyons, a museum, a visitor’s center, and plenty of natural beauty.

 We took this trip during the last week of March, right before everything was shut down due to COVID-19 state-wide orders.
 Although we were here for almost a whole day, we did not get to explore all the 9 canyons.
 However, we did see canyons 1-5.
 It was super cloudy this day.
 In fact, it had been raining since early morning just as we were driving down from Covington.

 Hiking on Providence Canyon State Park, the Little Grand Canyon

 Hiking trails begin right next to the visitor’s center.
 The trail to the canyons is 1/4 mile hike going downhill – so hiking shoes or really good sneakers are recommended.
 Don’t be like me.
 I’d left my hiking shoes in Florida and I had to hike in Vans.
 Not good!
 Going down felt slippery at times but I guess it was because of the rain.

-The soil of the creek bed is super muddy.
+Be sure to check the weather prior to hiking Providence Canyon.
+If it had been raining days before your visit, the soil of the creek bed can get very slippery.
 My son referred to it as quicksand – and that’s exactly how it feels.
 For this reason, it’s best if you take your time while hiking and be aware of where you’re stepping.